oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

 and three body columns:
 left, right, and main.
 Inside the header
-we have links that we'll hijack in JavaScript to toggle our active styles.
+we have links we can hijack in JavaScript to toggle state body-classes.

 Susy Settings:
 --------------